recolic/microsoft-intune-archlinux/README.md

 Please check program output.
 It should be one of the following two errors:

+- Cannot log into intune-portal: Missing PRT after a successful bootstrap

+Please look around.
+Did you see an error msg similar to `Object does not exist at path "/org/freedesktop/secrets/collection/login"' was returned for API: 'WriteNoLock'`?

+If yes, follow the guide under that error message.

+- Cannot log into intune-portal: Object does not exist at path /org/freedesktop/secrets/collection/...

+1. Run `busctl --user tree org.freedesktop.secrets`.
+Does specified path exist or not?
+2. If it exists, please try to unlock it.
+If it doesn't exist, please create it **with a password** .
+(Don't know how to?
+Use `seahorse`)
+3. Enroll again.
+This error will go away.

 - Error calling IWS for Terms of Use: Unexpected failure: Internal Server Error

 On archlinux, if you get this error, please make sure your `/etc/os-release` is ubuntu.
 This is a sample: